TurboGears/Ming/docs/tour.rst

 session that we're using) as well as the name of the collection in which to store instances of this class (in this case, `'wiki_page'`).

+.. sidebar:: Methods

+    We can add our own methods to the WikiPage class, too.
+However, the `make()` method is reserved for object construction and validation  See the `Bad Data`_ section.

 The next part of the `WikiPage` declaration is the actual schema information.
 Ming provides a class :class:`Field <ming.base.Field>` which you use to define the schema for this object.
 In this case, we are declaring that a `WikiPage` has exactly three